Mediterranean Kale & Farro Salad

 Overhead shot of farro salad in large white serving dish.

-• Pearled farro: I like to use pearled farro because it cooks quickly.
+• Pearled farro: Pearled farro because it cooks quickly.
 You could also use semi-pearled or whole-grain farro, but the cooking time will be longer.

-• Kale: I used curly kale for this salad, but you can use any type of kale you like.
+• Kale: I used curly kale for this salad, but Lacinato or even baby kale will work.

-• Shallots: Shallots add a nice sweetness and some texture to the salad.
-If you don’t have shallots, you could use red onion or green onions.
+• Shallots: Shallots add sweetness and a zesty bite.
+If you don’t have shallots, use red onion or green onions.

 For the Lemon vinaigrette

-• Olive oil: I used extra virgin olive oil, but you could also use light olive oil.
+• Olive oil: I like extra virgin olive oil for dressings, but light olive oil or even avocado oil can be used.

-• Fresh garlic: I used one clove of garlic, but you could use more or less depending on your preference.
+• Fresh garlic: Use more or less depending on your taste preferences.

 • Spices: Dried oregano adds a nice flavor to the vinaigrette, but you could also use dried thyme or basil.
 Salt and pepper are a must!